3DOM-FBK/NeRFBK/README.md

 # NERFBK: A HOLISTIC DATASET FOR BENCHMARKING NERF-BASED 3D RECONSTRUCTION
-This is a set of image collections - called NeRFBK - with real and synthetic data specifically assembled to support researchers in evaluating and comparing the performances of NeRF algorithms against a reliable and accurate Ground Truth.
+This is a repository of image collections - called NeRFBK - with real and synthetic data specifically assembled to support researchers in evaluating and comparing the performances of NeRF algorithms against a reliable and accurate Ground Truth (GT).
 The data contains industrial objects (reflective and textureless metallic surfaces), transparent objects (mainly glasses), heritage scenarios (including lost scenes), as well as large-scale urban areas acquired with drone or airborne cameras.
 Researchers can compare NeRF methods on textured, textureless, metallic, transparent and aerial scenes to optimize and validate techniques for real-world use, such as in industrial inspections, cultural heritage preservation or large-scale 3D modeling.
-For each dataset, camera poses are provided through a COLMAP project while Groud Truth data vary from LiDAR or Terrestrial Laser scanning to high-resolution photogrammetry.
-Using these Groud Truth, quantitative evaluations can be performed to provide an unbiased comparison of geometric accuracy.
+For each dataset, GT data vary from LiDAR or Terrestrial Laser scanning to high-resolution photogrammetry.
+Using these GT, quantitative evaluations can be performed to provide an unbiased comparison of geometric accuracy.
 Different approaches and metrics can include best plane fitting, cloud-to-cloud comparison, profiling, accuracy and completeness analyses, RMSE, etc.

-[**[Paper]**]() [**[Download]**](#Download)
----
+For each scenario, images and GT data can be downloaded from the given links.
+If you use these data and you publish any result, please acknolwedge this repository and its related publications.
+Thanks!

+[**[ Related Paper]**]
+- Gabriele Mazzacca, Ali Karami, Simone Rigon, Elisa Mariarosaria Farella, Pawel Trybala and Fabio Remondino, 2023: NeRF FOR HERITAGE 3D RECONSTRUCTION.
+Int.
+Arch.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci., XLVIII-M-2-2023, pp. 1051–1058
+- Fabio Remondino, Ali Karami, Ziyang Yan, Gabriele Mazzacca, Simone Rigon and Rongjun Qin, 2023: A CRITICAL ANALYSIS OF NERF-BASED 3D RECONSTRUCTION.
+Remote Sensing, xxxx
+- Ziyang Yan, Gabriele Mazzacca, Simone Rigon, Elisa Mariarosaria Farella, Pawel Trybala, Fabio Remondino, 2023: NERFBK: A HOLISTIC DATASET FOR BENCHMARKING NERF-BASED 3D RECONSTRUCTION.
+Int.
+Arch.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci., forthcoming / in press

 ## <a name="Datasets"></a> Datasets
 <div style=”text-align: center;”>